-- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the board of trustees; - regular reviews by the finance and general purposes committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - setting targets to measure financial and other performance; - clearly defined purchasing (asset purchase or capital investment) guidelines; - · delegation of authority and segregation of duties; and - · identification and management of risks.
+- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the board of trustees - regular reviews by the finance and general purposes committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes - setting targets to measure financial and other performance - clearly defined purchasing (asset purchase or capital investment) guidelines - identification and management of risks.

-The board of Trustees has considered the need for a specific internal audit function and has decided:
+The board of trustees has decided:

-to appoint Academy Audit as internal auditor
+to buy-in an internal audit service from Academy Audit

-The internal auditor's role includes giving advice on financial matters and performing a range of checks on the academy trust's financial systems.
-In particular the checks carried out in the current period included:
+The internal auditor's role includes giving advice on financial and other matters and performing a range of checks on the academy trust's financial and other systems.
+In particular, the checks carried out in the current period included: Broadly on a termly basis, the auditor to the board of trustees, through the finance & audit and risk committee on the operation of the systems of control and on the discharge of the board of trustees' financial responsibilities and annually prepares an annual summary report to the committee outlining the areas reviewed, key findings, recommendations and conclusions to help the committee consider actions and assess year on year progress.

-- testing of payroll systems

-- testing of purchase systems

-- testing of control account/ bank reconciliations

-- Review financial processes

-- Fixed Assets controls reviewed

-- Governance (non financial) arrangements reviewed to ensure in line with best practice

-- GDPR/ICT Compliance

-On a quarterly basis, Academy Audit reports to the Board of Trustees, through the Audit, Finance and Resources Committee on the operation of the systems of control and on the discharge of the board of trustees' financial responsibilities.

-The Board can confirm that the reviewer has delivered their schedule of work as planned, provided details of any material control issues arising as a result of their work.
-During the current and previous period, there were no material control issues noted and thus no remedial action was required to be taken.
+The agreed schedule of work has been delivered as planned.
+No material control issues were identified as a result of the work undertaken.
+[If material control issues were identified, these need to be highlighted here, alongside details of the remedial action being taken to rectify the issues.